alpinelinux/alpine-mksite/about/index.md

 ## Simple

 Alpine Linux tries to be simple and stay out of the way for the user.
-It uses OpenRC init system (similar to gentoo) and provide a very simple but fully usable default while still giving the option to chose more advanced tools.
+It uses the OpenRC init system (similar to gentoo) and provides a very simple but fully usable default while still giving the option to chose more advanced tools.

 ## Secure